Claude's Crib

 Claude's Crib is an American comedy television series created by Claude Brooks and Linda M. Yearwood.
 The series stars Claude Brooks, Tembi Locke, Jennifer Aspen, Matt Champagne, Anthony Michael Hall, James Wong and Larry Hankin.
 The series aired on USA Network from January 5, 1997, to March 2, 1997.

+Premise

+Claude DuPree was living the high life as a DJ and a sex fiend until one day he learns that his grandmother had died.
+He inherits her house she left behind and becomes the new landlord.
+He is now responsible for keeping the house well-maintained and keeping tabs on his new, multi-racial tenants paying the rent, among other things.